andrewjmead/wpsites/README.md

 ];
 ```

-First up, notice that there are no datbase options defined in `defaults`.
+First up, notice that there are no database options defined in `defaults`.
 Actually, there are no database options defined anywhere.

 For my machine, which WPSites was built for, the default values for `database_host`, `database_username`, and `database_password` don't need to be changed.
 Setting `database_host` equal to `127.0.0.1:3306` is unnecessary as that's already the default value for the option.
 Every option has a default value, and if you're happy with the default value then there's no need to configure it.

 You can find the default value for all the options in [template options](#template-options) below.

-The one option that I have defined in `defaults` in `plugins`.
+The one option that I have defined in `defaults` is `plugins`.
 This lets me define a set of plugins that I want to use on all new sites.
 If a template also defines `plugins`, the default plugins and the template plugins will be merged and all plugins will be installed.

 Below `defaults` is `templates`, and I have 5 templates I use most often.